-My 5-Bean Kale Soup is intense with smoky flavor and packed with warmth; just one bowl wraps you up like a three-layered patchwork quilt.
+My 5-Bean Kale Soup combines hearty beans with fresh kale and delivers intense, smoky flavor.
+This soup is packed with warmth; just one bowl wraps you up like a three-layered patchwork quilt.
 Give it a try, and you just might warm up to this recipe, too.

 - 2 strips smoked bacon, chopped

 - ½ cup chopped carrot

 - 2 cups chopped kale, thick stems removed

 - 2 quarts chicken stock